Skip to main content

 Managing parallel requests

-For data integrity purposes, Talon.One allows 3 parallel integration API requests per customer profile or session integration ID.
+For data integrity purposes, Talon.One allows three parallel Integration API requests per customer profile or session integration ID.
 Parallel requests are queued and processed sequentially.
-The queue is limited to 2 requests.
+The queue is limited to two requests.
 Extra requests will receive a 409 Too many requests are updating this profile/session at the same time response.

 We recommend only sending sequential requests.